-Coronavirus (COVID-19) and our Challenges FAQs
+Coronavirus (COVID-19) and your Challenge

 We hope to answer any further questions you have with our FAQs below but if you have any additional queries or concerns, please do not hesitate to contact us on email@example.com.

 We are continuing to monitor the situation in East Africa, taking advice from both government sources and a varied team of specialist consultants to ensure the safety of yourself and all local ground staff throughout your trip.
 This includes:

 Regular monitoring of the Foreign, Commonwealth and Development Office (FCDO) advice to ensure your destination is listed as safe to travel.